jackdcasey/InstagramCLI/README.md

 This one goes out to all the stealthy procrastinators on that CLI grind ✊

-This allows you to scroll instagram, with descriptions of users posts 📷
+Uses the Computer Vision API to describe users posts to you 📷

 ![](InstagramCLI.gif)